-Despite the recent growth in animal social network analyses, few studies have undertaken multispecies comparisons of social networks or used meta-analytic approaches to test for broader evolutionary or ecological patterns in animal social structure.
-This is despite multispecies analyses of social networks having multiple advantages for comparative analysis in social ecology.
-These benefits emerge from network descriptions of social systems providing: diverse measures to succinctly quantify different aspects of social structure; the ability to quantify fine-scale variation in social systems beyond features such as group size; and a way to unify analyses across social scales, from individual- to group-, and population-level features.
-Two main issues have limited the use of comparative analyses on social networks: i) it is challenging to compare the structure of networks of different sizes (Faust 2006), especially when they are generated by different behavioural processes

-(Hobson et al. 2021b); and ii) there has been a shortage of animal social network datasets available to compare.
+71 Despite the growth in animal social network analyses, few studies have undertaken 72 multispecies comparisons of social networks or used meta-analytic approaches to test 73 broader evolutionary or ecological patterns.
+Nevertheless, multispecies analyses of social networks have multiple advantages for comparative analysis in social ecology, offering 74 75 valuable tools to summarise the diversity of animal social systems and tease apart inter-76 specific variation in social structure.
+These benefits emerge from network descriptions 77 providing: diverse measures to succinctly quantify different aspects of social structure; the 78 ability to quantify fine-scale variation in social systems beyond features like group size; and a 79 way to unify analyses across social scales, from individual- to group-, and population-level 80 features.
+For example, network approaches have moved discussion about sociality and the 81 costs of parasitism beyond group size to factor in combined effects of group structure and 82 individual social relationships (Nunn et al. 2015; Briard & Ezenwa 2021).
+This provides 83 insight into the strategies with which animal societies balance the trade-offs between parasitism and the benefits of sociality.
+Similarly, network approaches' ability to quantify 84 social structure across scales has revealed multilevel social systems in taxonomically diverse 85 species, demonstrating variation in the mechanisms underlying these structures 86 87 (Papageorgiou et al. 2019; Camerlenghi et al. 2022).
+Two main issues have limited comparative analyses of social networks: i) it is challenging to compare the structure of 88 networks of different sizes (Faust 2006), especially when they are generated by different 89 behavioural processes (Hobson et al. 2021b); and ii) there has been a shortage of animal 90 91 social network datasets available to compare.

-With the recent development of multi-species repositories of social network data (Box 1) and an increasingly advanced statistical toolkit, there is now the potential to overcome these issues and exploit the potential of comparative social network analyses in ecology and evolution.
-Here, we review the existing studies that have undertaken such analyses.
-We then identify outstanding challenges to successfully employing comparative and meta-analytic approaches with social network data, suggesting potential solutions and highlighting specific areas in need of further methodological research, as well as identifying promising areas for future empirical research.
-Overall, our paper provides a roadmap for conducting these analyses in ecology and evolution and aims to inspire the development of new statistical tools to increase their accessibility, as well as motivating the collection and publication of further open social network datasets.
+With the recent development of multi-species repositories of social network data (Box 92 1) and an increasingly advanced statistical toolkit, there is now the potential to overcome 93 these issues and exploit comparative social network analyses in ecology and evolution.
+94 95 Here, we review existing studies that have undertaken such analyses.
+We then identify 96 outstanding challenges to successfully employing comparative and meta-analytic 97 approaches with social network data, suggesting potential solutions and highlighting specific 98 areas in need of methodological research, as well as identifying promising areas for future 99 empirical research.
+Overall, our paper provides a roadmap for conducting these analyses 100 and aims to inspire the development of new statistical tools to increase their accessibility, as well as motivating the collection and publication of further open social network datasets.
+101

-The current state of comparative network analysis
+103 The current state of comparative network analysis